-The specification of LSQMON is:

-SUBROUTINE LSQMON (M, N, XC, FVEC, FJAC, LDFJAC, S, IGRADE, NITER, NF, IW, LIW, W, LW)

-INTEGER M, N, LDFJAC, IGRADE, NITER, NF, IW(LIW), LIW, LW

-REAL (KIND=nag\wp) XC(N), FVEC(M), FJAC(LDFJAC,N), S(N), W(LW)

-Important: the dimension declaration for FJAC must contain the variable LDFJAC, not an integer constant.

-On entry: m, the numbers of residuals.

-On entry: n, the numbers of variables.

-3: $XC(N) - REAL (KIND=nag_wp) array$ Input

-On entry: the coordinates of the current point x.

-4: FVEC(M) - REAL (KIND=nag\wp) array Input

-On entry: the values of the residuals $f_i$ at the current point x.

-5: FJAC(LDFJAC, N) - REAL (KIND=nag wp) array

-On entry: FJAC(i,j) contains the value of $\frac{\partial f_i}{\partial x_j}$ at the current point x, for $i=1,2,\ldots,m$ and $i=1,2,\ldots,m$ .

-6: LDFJAC - INTEGER

-On entry: the first dimension of the array FJAC as declared in the (sub)program from which E04HEF is called.

-7: S(N) - REAL (KIND=nag wp) array

-On entry: the singular values of the current Jacobian matrix.
-Thus S may be useful as information about the structure of your problem.
-(If IPRINT > 0, LSQMON is called at the initial point before the singular values have been calculated, so the elements of S are set to zero for the first call of LSQMON.)

-8: IGRADE - INTEGER

-On entry: E04HEF estimates the dimension of the subspace for which the Jacobian matrix can be used as a valid approximation to the curvature (see Gill and Murray (1978)).
-This estimate is called the grade of the Jacobian matrix, and IGRADE gives its current value.

-9: NITER - INTEGER

-On entry: the number of iterations which have been performed in E04HEF.

-10: NF - INTEGER

-On entry: the number of times that LSQFUN has been called so far.
-Thus NF gives the number of evaluations of the residuals and the Jacobian matrix.

-11: IW(LIW) - INTEGER array

-12: LIW - INTEGER

-13: W(LW) - REAL (KIND=nag\wp) array

-14: LW - INTEGER

-As in LSQFUN and LSQHES, these parameters correspond to the parameters IW, LIW, W, LW of E04HEF.
-They are included in LSQMON's parameter list primarily for when E04HEF is called by other library routines.
+The specification of LSQMON is: SUBROUTINE LSQMON (M, N, XC, FVEC, FJAC, LDFJAC, S, IGRADE, NITER, NF, IW, LIW, W, LW) & INTEGER M, N, LDFJAC, IGRADE, NITER, NF, IW(LIW), LIW, LW & REAL (KIND=nag_wp) XC(N), FVEC(M), FJAC(LDFJAC,N), S(N), W(LW) Important: the dimension declaration for FJAC must contain the variable LDFJAC, not an integer constant.
+1: M - INTEGER Input On entry: m, the numbers of residuals.
+2: N - INTEGER Input On entry: n, the numbers of variables.
+3: $XC(N) - REAL$ (KIND=nag_wp) array Input On entry: the coo ordinates of the current point x .
+4: $FVEC(M) - REA$ AL (KIND=nag_wp) array Input On entry: the val ues of the residuals f_i at the current point x .

+5: $FJAC(LDFJAC, N) - REAL (KIND=nag_wp) array$ Input On entry: FJAC(i , j) contains the value of $\frac{\partial f_i}{\partial x_j}$ at the current point x , for i = $1, 2, \ldots, m$ and $j = 1, 2,, n$.
+6: LDFJAC - INTEGER Input On entry : the first dimension of the array FJAC as declared in the (sub)prowhich E04HEF is called. ogram from 7: S(N) - REAL (KIND=nag_wp) array Input On entry: the singular values of the current Jacobian matrix.
+Thus S may be information about the structure of your problem.
+(If IPRINT > 0 , LSQMON the initial point before the singular values have been calculated, so the eleare set to zero for the first call of LSQMON.) is called at 8: IGRADE - INTEGER Input On entry : E04HEF estimates the dimension of the subspace for which the matrix can be used as a valid approximation to the curvature (see Gill a (1978)).
+This estimate is called the grade of the Jacobian matrix, and IGRAE current value. and Murray 9: NITER - INTEGER Input On entry: the number of iterations which have been performed in E04HEF • 10: NF - INTEGER Input On entry : the number of times that LSQFUN has been called so far.
+Thus N number of evaluations of the residuals and the Jacobian matrix.
+F gives the 11: IW(LIW) - INTEGER array Workspace 12: LIW - INTEGER Input 13: 14: W(LW) - REAL (KIND=nag_wp) array LW - INTEGER Workspace Input As in LSQFUN and LSQHES, these arguments correspond to the argument W, LW of E04HEF.
+They are included in LSQMON's argument list primaril E04HEF is called by other library routines.

 LSQMON must either be a module subprogram USEd by, or declared as EXTERNAL in, the (sub)program from which E04HEF is called.
-Parameters denoted as Input must not be changed by this procedure.
+Arguments denoted as Input must not be changed by this procedure.